 This entire region in the Cascade Mountains, including the Donut Hole has been designated as BC’s top priority for grizzly bear recovery.

 By the early summer of 2018 BC Timber Sales was back building logging roads in the Manning Park Donut Hole – this time in high elevation grizzly habitat.
 As soon as we found out about the new logging plans we scrambled to oppose them.
 See logging map below.

 Our campaign is centred on stopping the current logging plans, then convincing the BC government to designate the Donut Hole as a Provincial Wildland, which would make the area off-limits to logging but not to industrial mining or commercial tourism.
 This would give the time needed to negotiate a deal to buy out the mineral tenure in the Donut Hole and see the area added to the BC Provincial Park system.

 Google Map of BC Timber Sales Logging Activity in Manning Park Donut Hole

-Below is a map showing approved logging cutblocks (red outline) and roads (purple lines, that are being cleared and constructed July 2018) in Smitheram Creek Valley.
+Below is a map showing approved logging cutblocks (red outline) and roads (purple lines, that are being cleared and constructed through Summer 2018) in Smitheram Creek Valley.
 Cutblocks SD102 and SD103 have already been logged between July and October 2018.
 Cutblock SD105 is being logged through November 2018.
 Map below also shows BCTS future planned cutblocks (orange outline) and roads (brown lines) in Silverdaisy Creek and 26 Mile Creek Valleys.
 Also shown are Spotted Owl Wildlife Habitat Areas (yellowish areas) and Manning and Skagit Valley Provincial Parks (green areas).